 Whenever possible, members will not use vehicles with malfunctioning MDTs.
-Whenever members must drive a vehicle in which the MDT is not working, they shall notify the Communications Center.
+Whenever members must drive a vehicle in which the MDT is not working, they shall notify Dispatch.
 It shall be the responsibility of the dispatcher to document all information that will then be transmitted verbally over the police radio.